alerque/stack-verse-mapper/README.md

 # Stack Verse Mapper

-Index Bible verse references in Stack Exchange data dumps.
+Index any and all references to Bible verses in Stack Exchange sites using the public data dumps and inject matches from this index into search results.

+By default the [Biblical Hermeneutics][bh], [Christianity][cse], and [Judaism][miyodeya] sites will be supported, but other sites can be added manually if you build the index yourself.

 ## The Idea